mgechev/blog.mgechev.com/content/post/2018-03-11-machine-learning-bundling-webpack-javascript-markov-chain.md

 serve -s build
 ```

-When you open [http://localhost:5000](http://localhost:5000), tou should see a screen similar to the gif below:
+When you open [http://localhost:5000](http://localhost:5000), you should see a screen similar to the gif below:

 ![Demo](/static/images/mlx/demo.gif)